 Interest on the Series B Bonds, Series C Bonds, and Series D Bonds shall be payable quarterly in arrears starting on [June 12, 2025] for the first Interest Payment Date, and on [March 12], [June 12], [September 12], and [December 12] of each year for each subsequent Interest Payment Date at which the Offer Bonds are outstanding, or the subsequent Business Day without adjustment for accrued interest, if the relevant Payment Date is not a Business Day.
 If the Issue Date is set at a date other than [March 12, 2025], then the Interest Payment Dates will be automatically adjusted to the numerically corresponding dates at every three (3) months following the actual Issue Date.
 The Maturity Dates of the Series B Bonds, Series C Bonds, and Series D Bonds shall be on [March 12, 2030], [March 12, 2032], and [March 12, 2035], respectively, which will also be the last Interest Payment Dates for each series.
-If the Issue Date is set on a date other than [March 12, 2025], the Maturity Date shall be on the 5th anniversary of the Issue Date for the Series B Bonds, on the 7th anniversary of the Issue Date for the Series C Bonds, and on the 10th anniversary of the Series D Bonds.
+If the Issue Date is set on a date other than [March 12, 2025], the Maturity Date shall be on the 5th anniversary of the Issue Date is set on a date other than [March 12, 2025], the Maturity Date shall be on the 10th anniversary of the Series B Bonds.
 The Offer Bonds, unless earlier redeemed or purchased and cancelled prior to the Maturity Date, shall be redeemed at par (or 100% of face value) on the Maturity Date or as otherwise set out in the "Description of the Offer Bonds" section of this Preliminary Offer Supplement.